pingidentity/ldapsdk/dist-root/README.txt

 UnboundID LDAP SDK for Java
 Copyright 2008-2017 UnboundID Corp.
 All Rights Reserved.

-This package contains Commercial Edition of the UnboundID LDAP SDK for Java.
+This package contains UnboundID LDAP SDK for Java.
 It contains the following elements:

 - unboundid-ldapsdk.jar -- The UnboundID LDAP SDK for Java library.